Skip to main content

 • role_mysql_c-d

-4. Click on a target role, then go to the Datasource Permission tab and click Add Permission to assign different data source permissions to the roles:
+4. Open a target role, go to the Datasource Permission tab, and click Add Permission to assign different data source permissions to the roles:

 image-20250912151717350

-• role_mysql_a-b: Authorized to access MySQL A and MySQL B, and granted permissions (including and ).
+• role_mysql_a-b: Authorized to access MySQL A and MySQL B, and granted Schedule permissions (including Service Permission and Datasource Permission).

 image-20250912151856969